Bell Elementary School, Munday, West Virginia, today. Gregg attended this school in the 1970's before it closed around 1980.

 Their work in a variety of disciplines became recognized and Gregg and Mary Beth became sought after consultants.
 In 1986, they formed The Busch Professional Group, LLC and today it represents more than 100 consultants in more than ten areas with offices across the United States and serving clients around the world.

 In 1996, Gregg entered West Virginia University, School of Medicine and earned his master's degree.
 This degree complemented his work as the medical examiner/coroner for his home county in West Virginia and in which capacity he served for twenty-one years.
 In 2000, Gregg's life came full circle when he joined the faculty at the local community college where he first began as a student.
 His teaching career was distinguished and he proclaims it was some of the most rewarding years of his life.
 He loved his students and the students returned the respect.
 In each of his first three years of full-time teaching, he was named professor of the year and he was later named to two distinguished professorship awards and counted among the top 2000 professors worldwide by Cambridge University.
+In both 2020 and 2021, he was featured in the Global Top 100 Leaders of Education.
 Like his career in funeral service, Gregg felt his work in community college education was a calling to assist others in the process of their changing lives ... just as he was helped as a young, lost, discouraged student twenty years earlier.
 He and Mary Beth transitioned from their careers in funeral service to full-time higher education when Mary Beth also became an instructor at the local community college, eventually a dean, and ultimately the Vice President for Workforce Development.

 Gregg returned to West Virginia University, College of Education and Human Services and earned a doctorate in education.
 While at the community college his career evolved as he assumed more and more leadership roles on campus.
 He became the campus-wide founding director of the honors college, led international education, and ultimately was elected to serve on the college's board of trustees.
 Eventually, he became an academic dean at two Ohio community colleges and a nationally-renowned expert on community college education, honors colleges, international education, and community college leadership and administration.
 Gregg's appreciation for diversity and inclusion in addition to his expertise in student success and national work on guided pathways brought him to Tucson, Arizona where he served as a vice president at one of the nation's largest comprehensive community colleges and is a consultant on a wide range of issues facing higher education, student success and access, and became a national content expert for Complete College America and the first State Team Lead for Complete College Arizona which now supports student success for more than 400,000 students across Arizona in more than 20 colleges and universities.
+Today, he serves as President of Mesalands Community College in Tucumcari, New Mexico.
 Throughout it all, as his grandmother had stressed, the most important aspect in Gregg's life has been his family.
 While the odds were heavily stacked against success of 18 year old 'kids' marrying.
 Mary Beth and Gregg have remained soulmates and life partners for more than 40 years.
-Their son, Nicholas, earned bachelor's and master's degrees in political science and became a tenured political science professor at a community college in Illinois and is the proud father of two amazing children, Gregory (Max) and Harper - the apples of their Pap's eye.
+Their son, Nicholas, earned bachelor's and master's degrees in political science and became a tenured political science professor at a community college in Illinois, has served in all branches and levels of government, is an accomplished political consultant having worked on a number of campaigns including a major leading candidate of the 2008 Presidential campaign.
+He is a much loved and honored middle school social studies teacher.
+Gregg and Mary Beth's daughter, Emily Grace, earned her bachelor's degree in health education and wellness and a master's degree in public administration.
+She is dedicated to public health and serves as a coordinator of infectious disease and epidemiology and married Alex Faulkner, a butcher.
+Emily Grace and Alex live in Tucson, Arizona.
+They are the parents of our third adorable grandchild, Althea Rose and Nicholas is the proud father of two amazing children, Gregory (Max) and Harper - the three apples of their Pap's eye.
 Of the many titles and honors bestowed upon Gregg, he is most proud to be just Pap to his grandchildren.
 Nicholas and his children currently reside in Oro Valley, Arizona.
-Gregg and Mary Beth's daughter, Emily Grace, earned her bachelor's degree in health education and wellness and a master's degree in public administration.
-She married Alex Faulkner, an accomplished and professional musician.
-Emily Grace and Alex live in Tucson, Arizona.
 Today, Gregg jokingly boasts that, had he taken the high school advice to be an encyclopedia salesman, he would have hit very hard times when Wikipedia took over the internet.

 Loving my job and enjoying working with wonderful people like Dr. Belle Wheelan, President of Southern Association of Colleges and Schools Commission on Colleges, with whom I collaborated on dual enrollment through NACEP.